ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

    single "policy_published" element;
 *  generate multiple reports for the same period, one for each published policy occurring during the reporting period;
-*  generate a report whose end time occurs when the updated policy was detected, regardless of any requested report interval.

 Such policy changes are expected to be infrequent for any given domain, whereas more stringent policy monitoring requirements on the